 The Design + UX, Engineering, and Marketing teams gained multi-faceted, first-hand insights of who our buyers are, motivations, goals, pain points, why/how they buy, and what core offering(s) they buy.
 This knowledge helps Metal Toad prioritize who to design for, and determine what/how to design for them.

-Within a month of each Metal Toad new hire's start date they are "brand onboarded."
-Brand onboarding explains why Metal Toad's brand is important through discussion around what a brand is, what it is made of, and a quick examination of some of the world's leading brands and what makes them so successful.
+Each Metal Toad employee is "brand onboarded."
+Brand onboarding explains why Metal Toad's brand is important through discussion of what a brand is and a quick examination of some of the world's leading brands and what makes them so powerful.

-Through the brand onboarding process new hires receive templates, tools, and a handly little guide to apply Metal Toad's brand to client deliverables and the language to successfully articulate Metal Toad's vision and mission within the technology and broader community.
+New hires receive templates, tools, and a handy little guide to apply Metal Toad's brand to client deliverables, echoing Metal Toad's vision and mission.

-Metal Toad has found this process to be successful in empowering Metal Toad employees to be an agent of their brand and to wear the brand proudly.
+Metal Toad has found this process successful in empowering Metal Toad employees to be an agent of the brand and to wear it proudly.